 In March 2016, the Financial Accounting Standards Board ("FASB") issued an accounting standards update that simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification in the statement of cash flows.
 The Company adopted the new guidance on February 1, 2017 and recorded a cumulative effect reduction to beginning retained earnings of \$(984) related to the Company's election to record forfeitures as they occur and \$224 related to the recognition of previously unrecognized excess tax benefits.
-In addition, the Company elected to retrospectively adopt the provision regarding the presentation of excess tax benefits (deficits) in the statement of cash flows, which resulted in an increase in net cash provided by operating activities and a decrease in net cash used in financing activities of \$150 for the three months ended April 30, 2016.
-The provision requiring the inclusion of excess tax benefits (deficits) as a component of the provision for income taxes in the consolidated results of operations will be applied prospectively.
-The Company recorded excess tax deficits of \$442 during the three months ended April 30, 2017.
+In addition, the Company elected to retrospectively adopt the provision regarding the presentation of excess tax benefits (deficits) in the statement of cash flows, which resulted in an increase in net cash provided by operating activities and a decrease in net cash used in financing activities of \$50 for the six months ended July 31, 2016.
+The provision requiring the inclusion of excess tax benefits (deficits) as a component of the provision for income taxes in the consolidated results of operations has been applied prospectively.
+The Company recorded excess tax deficits of \$1,604 during the six months ended July 31, 2017.